 This module considers the conceptual, moral, political, and metaphysical issues raised by sexual activity.
 It also considers philosophical questions arising from the experience of groups considered sexual and gender minorities, including lesbian, gay, bisexual, trans and intersex people.

-Topics include the nature of sexual desire; sexual consent; sexual objectification; prostitution; pornography; sexual orientation; and trans and intersex experiences.
 You will be encouraged to explore the relationships between these topics and to consider their application to debates and practices outside of philosophy.

 Taking Utilitarianism Seriously

 This module is an extended discussion of utilitarian approaches to moral and political philosophy, including utilitarian accounts of:

 China, as the new and upcoming superpower, has become a focal point of global attention.
 This module introduces you to the major topics in China’s interaction with the evolution of China’s foreign policy since 1949 as well as its role in the international political economy.

 The module will explore how domestic politics and other developments have contributed, on the one hand, to the rise of China as a great power of the first league and to the emergence of a 19th-century European-type of nationalism, on the other.